daniel-whymark/whymark_dot_net/README.md

 ### Third-Party Customisation
 In addition to the template, the following is present:
 - Top level 404 error page is present for use with Cloudflare Pages, to retain the styled theme in case of backend issues.
 If you don't need these for your use case then you can safely remove them.
-- Cloudflare images are present for use in Cloudflare Access / Zero Trust and can also be safely deleted if you have no need for them.
 - The _redirects file is used for Cloudflare Pages [redirects](https://developers.cloudflare.com/pages/platform/redirects/).
 - The _headers file is used for Cloudflare Pages [custom headers](https://developers.cloudflare.com/pages/platform/headers/).